WendellXY/langcodec/README.md

 langcodec convert --from Localizable.strings --to strings.xml
 ```

 *Stay tuned for CLI usage and installation instructions!*
+*User feedback is encouraged to help prioritize CLI features and improvements.*

 ---